User Guide

 Accelerometer Data Logging During Accident

 Accelerometer data during an accident is logged using the curve, with no accident-specific logic.
 The curve logic detects that there is a change in acceleration and sends the appropriate accelerometer points.
-Accelerometer data logic must be enabled as part of the Rate Plan (for example, accident accelerometer data is not available on the Base Plan but the fault will be logged).
+Accelerometer data logic must be enabled as part of the Rate Plan (for example, accident accelerometer data is not available on the Asset Plan but the fault will be logged).

 Reverse Detection